TrashUwU/PokeAssistant/README.md

 #### Configuration
 Rename `.env.example` file to `.env`.
 ![](https://cdn.discordapp.com/attachments/806194434117992499/831071411191414814/9.png)
-Go to `.env` file.
+Now open `.env` file.
 All options are compulsory.
 - TOKEN: Put in the one you copied just now
 - OWNER: Your Account ID
 - CHANNEL: Channel ID where Pokétwo spawns, for multiple channels separate with `,` (no spacing)